PennyLaneAI/pennylane/doc/development/deprecations.rst

 ----------------------------

 * The private functions ``_pauli_mult``, ``_binary_matrix`` and ``_get_pauli_map`` from the
-  ``pauli`` module have been deprecated, as they are no longer used anywhere and the same functionality can be achieved using newer features in the ``pauli`` module.
+  ``pauli`` module have been removed, as they are no longer used anywhere and the same functionality can be achieved using newer features in the ``pauli`` module.

   - Deprecated in v0.35